clemenscremer/LFMSystem/README.md

 │       ├── __init__.py
 │       ├── logging.py    # sets up logging with logfire and loguru
 │       ├── client.py     # Handles Ollama & Model Settings
+│       ├── cli.py        # Provides command line interface for chatting and tool use
 │       ├── registry.py   # The Tool Manager
 │       ├── tools.py      # Tool definitions
 │       └── agent.py      # The Chatbot & Agent logic (This integrates the client and registry.)